2024 Rochester attack

 On the morning of January 1, 2024, a vehicle laden with canisters of gasoline driven by Michael Avery exploded after crashing into another vehicle in front of the Kodak Theater, which was hosting New Year's Eve celebrations.
 Justina Hughes and Joshua Orr, two occupants of the vehicle, were killed along with Avery.
 The Federal Bureau of Investigation are investigating the incident as a hate crime and act of terrorism, though Rochester Police later indicated there was no evidence of a bias-related attack.

 Attack

 A New Year's Eve concert was occurring at the Kodak Theater in Rochester, New York, which attracted approximately 1,000 guests.
 At 12:50 a.m.
 ET, concertgoers began leaving the venue and crossing the street via a nearby crosswalk.
 The suspect, driving a rented 2023 Ford Expedition, began to drive toward the crosswalk at an accelerated rate of speed crossing into the oncoming lane of traffic.
 The suspect's vehicle hit a Mitsubishi Outlander with two passengers in the back seat that was leaving a nearby parking lot, causing the suspect's vehicle to catch on fire around that time.
 The two passengers, Justina Hughes, 28 and Joshua Orr, 29, in the Mitsubishi along with the perpetrator were killed while 9 others were wounded.

-A third victim died of her injuries several weeks later.
+A third victim, Dawn Revette, died of her injuries several weeks later.

+Rochester Mayor Malik Evans described the event as "An assault on Rochester, period.
+This was an assault on innocent people.
+And it’s obvious from his actions that he wanted do more."